Fees, Bursaries and Scholarships

 Pre Prep and Junior School: No application fee

 Pre Prep and Junior School: £150 payable on acceptance of a place.
 This is non-returnable.
+This is non-returnable and will be deducted from first term fees.

 Please note the admissions deposit will be offset against the first term’s fees.